Anonymous-Phunter/PHunter/README.md

 The artifact is [PHunter.jar](PHunter.jar) and all required dependencies are already included.
 The sampled dataset with groundtruth is located at the folder: [samples](./samples).

-You can also compile the source code by maven, the compiled artifact is located at `target/PHunter-1.1-jar-with-dependencies.jar`:
+You can also build the source code using maven, and the artifact is located at `target/PHunter-1.1-jar-with-dependencies.jar`:

 ```
-mvn clean compile assembly:single
+$ mvn clean compile assembly:single
 ```